MK2345/GTSRB-DL-ML/README.md

 ### Model Development and Optimization

 Multiple SVM and CNN models were trained with varying amounts of training data to determine the threshold at which one model type outperforms the other.
-Additionally, to ensure optimal performance Grid Search was utilized for hyperparameter tuning of select models.
+Additionally, to ensure optimal performance, Grid Search was utilized for hyperparameter tuning of select models.
 Depending on the specific model requirements, image preprocessing techniques were applied, including image enhancement and feature extraction.
 These preprocessing steps were implemented to improve the quality of input data and to extract relevant features, thereby potentially enhancing the overall performance of the models.